nazar-pc/CleverStyle-Framework/docs/quick-start/Module-architecture.md

 This directory contains subdirectories with files.
 Subdirectories are called the same as databases are identified in `db` parameter of `meta.json` file (see below).
 Files are called correspondingly to the names of database drivers, supported by module with extension \*.sql, for example:
 * meta/install_db/posts/MySQLi.sql

-Files, that corresponds to configured database type, will be called at module installation.
+Files, that corresponds to configured database driver, will be called at module installation.
 It is useful when module works with database, just put SQL with queries, separated by `;` that will initialize tables structure, needed for module operation.
 It is enough in most cases.

 #### meta/uninstall_db
 By analogy to `meta/install_db`, but is used to delete database structure of module at its uninstallation.